beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 * IndelRealignment -locally realign the reads to minimize the number of mismatches to the reference
 * BQSR -rescore the bases based on statistical adherence to known snps and indels
 * VariantCalling -Search for (ideally) biological differences differences between input genome and reference genome
+* Variant Quality Score Recalibration (VQSR) - The GATK callers are designed to be very lenient in calling variants.
+VQSR is a two step process that uses machine-learning methods to assign a well calibrated probability to each variant call in a raw call set.

 ###Flags
 * **java processes:**